kenatiod/MUT/Understanding Machine Understanding.md

 - **Participatory design**: Involving stakeholders in the design of the decision support system can help ensure it meets their needs and addresses their concerns (Amershi et al., 2019).

 An important consideration in collaborative decision making is striking the right balance between human agency and AI assistance.
 The human should retain ultimate decision authority, but the AI should be empowered to provide meaningful input and challenge human assumptions when appropriate (Goodman & Flaxman, 2017).

 #### A7.5.3 -- Evaluating Collaborative Decisions

 Evaluating the quality of collaborative human-AI decisions is complex, as it involves both objective measures of decision outcomes and subjective measures of the decision making process.
-Some key evaluation criteria include:
+Some potential evaluation criteria include:

 - **Decision accuracy**: The objective quality of the decisions made, as measured by metrics like prediction accuracy, cost-benefit ratio, or stakeholder satisfaction.